Robot Joint Types: The Essential Introduction

 3 Robot Joint Types by Function

-The 3 functions of an industrial manipulator joint are:
+The three primary functions of a joint in an industrial manipulator are as follows:

 1. Shoulder Joint